Digitizing Initiatives: Commercial Ventures

 The online content from sources such as covered above will be a boon to students and life long learners when conducting research.

-During 2008 TFAO is contacting leading American museums to learn of their plans to either directly digitize scholarly material owned in their exhibition catalogues or have commercial services such as Amazon and Google digitize for them.
+During 2008 TFAO contacted leading American museums to learn of their plans to either directly digitize scholarly material owned in their exhibition catalogues or have commercial services such as Amazon and Google digitize for them.
 TFAO will track the progress of selected major presses in digitizing their titles.
 A prior survey was conducted in 2004.

 Michael Lesk, a professor at Rutgers University, provides related insight into consumer purchasing behavior.
 He says: "The National Academy Press has, for a few years, been putting all their new books on the Web for free access, and providing the complete text of each book.
 To the surprise of many, the result has been an increase in their print sales.
 Similarly the Brookings Institute has put 100 of its books online free, and the paper sales of those books have doubled.
 This result is perhaps similar to the experience of record companies, which found years ago that having their records played free on the radio increased disk sales."